shanrauf/Migaku-Experiment-Platform/README.md

 ## Todo (in order of priority)

+- Move dev dependencies out of dependencies in package.json and only install required dependencies on deploy...
 - Complete basic test suite that covers all API routes (testing status codes, response bodies, and model validation)
 - Secure API (currently, anyone can make any request from anywhere) via authentication (add auth cases to unit tests)
 - Significantly improve frontend styling